IoTsec/Room-Climate-Datasets/README.md

 Room climate data, i.e., temperature and relative humidity, is supected to leak privacy-sensitive information, e.g., the number of occupants in the room or even the activity of these occupants.
 We evaluated this privacy threat with an experimental study, in which we measured room climate data while one or two occupant(s) performed a pre-defined sequence of tasks.

 To encourage further research on IoT privacy issues, we publish our collected sensor data (with groundtruth) as open data sets in this repository.
-If you use these datasets in a publication, cite reference [1].
+If you use these datasets in a publication, please cite [1].

 ## Experimental Design

 We collected room climate data at three different locations in form of controlled experiments.
 The locations are denoted as A, B, and C.
 Each location was eqipped with 3 to 5 room climate sensor nodes at different postions.
 The floor plan of each location, also including the positions of the sensor nodes, can found in this repository.

-For more details about the experimental design, please see our publication [1], Section 4.
+For more details about the experimental design, please see Section 4 in our publication [1].

 ## Format of Data